-Variable Name Spaeth Name Normalizations issue ISSUE varIssues (278)
+Variable Name issue Spaeth Name ISSUE Normalizations varIssues (278)

 This variable identifies the issue for each decision.
 Although criteria for the identification of issues are hard to articulate, the focus here is on the subject matter of the controversy (e.g., sex discrimination, state tax, affirmative action) rather than its legal basis (e.g., the equal protection clause) (see the variable lawType).